 As a result of this narrow minded attitude, every single person in my childhood pronounced the title of this album as "Oxy-jean".
-It wasn't until around 1985 that a French teacher finally corrected me and I began to pronounce it properly.
+It wasn't until around 1985 that a French teacher corrected me and I finally began to pronounce the title correctly.

 It stands to reason that an album that has sold a large number of copies will have resulted in a correspondingly large number of formats, pressings and re-issues.
 Discogs lists 409 different versions of "Oxygene" with contemporary releases "Albedo 0.39" by Vangelis clocking up a mere 93 entries and big hits like "A New World Record" by ELO generating 236 versions.
 There are also another 30 versions of the "New Master Recording" of "Oxygene" which contains the same music but from an entirely different master.
 Definitely a new master and not the the original.
 Completely different.*cough*